Before a claim is read or a benefit understood, the packaging has already signalled a level of quality.

 1. What is soft-touch flexible packaging?

-2. How does soft-touch flexible packaging influence brand perception?
+2. How does a soft-touch finish influence perceived quality?

-3. Does soft-touch flexible packaging affect barrier or sealing performance?
+3. Does soft-touch flexible packaging affect seal integrity or barrier performance?